maaretp/talks/talk_ai_of_today_in_testing.md

-# AI of Today in Testing
+# Experiences in AI of Today in Testing

 *Length: 30 or 45 minutes*